 Only founded in 2016, Living DNA is considered a recent entry to the field.
 However, it’s an off-shoot of DNA Worldwide, a leader in forensic testing, founded in 2004.
-The company provided testing to court before entering the at-home market.
+The company provided DNA testing kits for court before entering the at-home DNA testing kit market.
 LivingDNA ensured a high level of accuracy demanded by the justice system.
-Read on to see our Living DNA kit review to see what we think of it.
+Read on to see our Living DNA review to see what we think of it.

-Unlike AncestryDNA, Living DNA scans both the Y-chromosome and mitochondrial DNA, to better elucidate your genetic history.
-In all, Living DNA investigates 46 specific locations to shed a light on your ancestry.
+Unlike AncestryDNA, Living DNA scans both the Y-chromosome and mitochondrial DNA (mtDNA), to better elucidate your family history.
+In all, Living DNA investigates 46 specific locations to shed a light on your ancestry results.
 This is compared to the 16 locations scanned by other popular kits.
 This allows for the reliable discovery of relatives as far away as a 5th cousin.

 How to send in LivingDNA test Kit

 Follow online instructions to take your DNA sample

 Living DNA gives you video instructions on how to send in your DNA sample in case there are any questions.